IS561/Recipes/RecipeER1.md

 A class of physical objects, each a like quantity of the same food substance.
 Examples include "one bay leaf," "two teaspoons of cornstarch," and ""three grams of salt."
-Instances of the class "Ingredient" are themselves classes, since "one bay leadf" is not a particular bay leaf, but whatever bay leaf is used during the execution of a recipe.
+Instances of the class "Ingredient" are themselves classes, since "one bay lead" is not a particular bay leaf, but whatever bay leaf is used during the execution of a recipe.